 The Resident Instruction Budget is funded from state appropriations, student tuition and fees, and dedicated funds received from sources external to the University System of Georgia.
-Resident Instruction Funds support instruction, research, libraries, the computer center and laboratories, Student Services (including the Minority Achievement Program, Student Development, Residence Life, Placement and Cooperative Education, Financial Aid, Admissions, and the Registrar), the administrative and service offices of West Georgia, a portion of the maintenance of the physical plant, and academic scholarships and fellowships.
+Resident Instruction Funds support instruction, research, libraries, the computer center and laboratories, Student Services, the administrative and service offices of West Georgia, a portion of the maintenance of the physical plant, and academic scholarships and fellowships.

 The Auxiliary Enterprises Budget is self-supporting and is operated on a profit/loss basis.
-Auxiliary Enterprises generates revenue from residence hall rentals, meal ticket sales, bookstore sales, vending machine sales, student health and athletic fees, refrigerator rentals, parking fees, and parking fines.

-Auxiliary Enterprises funds support the operation of the residence halls, dining rooms, the University Bookstore, vending machines, bus service, health services, traffic operations, intercollegiate athletics (as of FY 93); and, they provide funds necessary to maintain a portion of the University's physical plant.
+Auxiliary Enterprises generates revenue from residence hall rentals, meal ticket sales, bookstore sales, vending machine sales, student health and athletic fees, parking fees, and parking fines.
+Auxiliary Enterprises funds support the operation of the residence halls, dining rooms, the University Bookstore, network support, vending machines, bus service, health services, traffic operations, intercollegiate athletics (as of FY 93); and, they provide funds necessary to maintain a portion of the University's physical plant.
 The Student Activities Budget is funded by student activities fees.
 Student Activities funds support various activities including choral and instrumental organizations, art exhibits, debate team, jazz ensemble, Student Activities Council, University game room, Student Government, University publications such as the West Georgian and Eclectic, and intramural athletics.

 In addition to the three budgets, the West Georgia Foundation, Inc., a non-profit corporation dedicated to the advancement of West Georgia, provides funding for scholarships, equipment, and services not funded by state appropriations.
-The West Georgia Foundation and Development and Alumni Services section of the Fact Book supplies additional information about the West Georgia Foundation.
+The Alumni Association section of the Fact Book supplies additional information about the West Georgia Foundation.